-Set in the foothills of the Blue Ridge Mountains, James River State Park offers over 1,500 acres of rolling meadows and three miles of beautiful shoreline along the historic James River.
-This Virginia state park is about 50 miles south of Charlottesville and features countless opportunities for adventure on land and on water—making it the perfect destination for your next RV vacation.
+James River State Park, located in the foothills of the Blue Ridge Mountains, not far from Cumberland State Forest and Appomattox-Buckingham State Forest, offers acres of rolling meadows and miles of beautiful shoreline along the historic James River.
+This Virginia state park is about 50 miles south of Charlottesville, and it features countless opportunities for adventure on land and water alike—making it the perfect destination for your next RV vacation.

 With 15 miles of multi-use trails for hiking, biking, and horseback riding, as well as a full-service canoe livery within the park, James River State Park has an outdoor adventure in store for every kind of visitor.
-Hikers and bikers will enjoy following the trails up to Tye River Overlook, visitors with horses will appreciate the bridle trails and horse stalls, and paddlers will enjoy floating down an eight-mile stretch of the James River.
-Anglers will enjoy fishing in the river and in the park’s three freshwater ponds, while history buffs will revel in the area’s historical significance: Monacan Indians, the earliest known settlers in the area, relied on the James River for fishing, hunting, and travel, while colonists in the 17th and 18th centuries used a flat-bottomed boat known as the bateau for travel and shipping along the river.
-Visitors can check out a replica of the bateau in the park’s visitor center.
+Hikers and bikers will enjoy following the trails up to Tye River Overlook, visitors with horses will appreciate the bridle trails and horse stalls, and paddlers can relax as they float down an eight-mile stretch of the James River.
+Anglers can enjoy fishing in the river and the park’s three freshwater ponds, while history buffs will revel in the area’s historical significance: Monacan Indians, the earliest known settlers in the area, relied on the James River for fishing, hunting, and travel, while colonists in the 17th and 18th centuries used a flat-bottomed boat known as the bateau for travel and shipping along the river.
+Visitors can check out a replica of the bateau in the park’s Visitor Center.

 The park offers 40 RV sites spread across two campgrounds, available from early March to early December.
-The park is open year-round, but visitors hoping to take advantage of the boating opportunities available along the James River should plan to visit the park during the warmer months from late April to late October.
+The park is open year-round, but campers hoping to take advantage of the boating opportunities available along the James River should plan to visit the park during the warmer months, from late April to late October.

 RV Rentals in James River State Park

 Transportation in James River State Park